DVA490-474-Project-Course/SSL-Hardware-Development/Planning/Week39.md

 ### Sensor & Embedded system

 - Decide on which sensors we want to use if that is not done already.
+    - Create initial sensor schematics, ideally it would be done using KiCad but blockdiagram is okay, try to include as much information as possible e.g. voltages and power consumption.
 - Research ways to sample the data from these sensors.
 Initial idea is to use FreeRTOS + micro-ROS on the ESP32.
     - There is no need to program for this task, we want to find out information about efficient/easy ways this could be done.